silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ### Clean HTML

-SilverStripe CMS generates clean HTML code when you type your content into the CMS.
+Silverstripe CMS generates clean HTML code when you type your content into the CMS.
 However, often you already have content in another format, such as Microsoft Word, which you need to simply transfer into the CMS.

 Avoid cutting and pasting directly from a word processor with the standard cut and paste functions.
 Always "Paste from Word" if using Microsoft Word, or "Paste as Text" if using another word processor.
 Word processors tend to do poor jobs of creating web markup code and often insert extraneous code which make your site less search-engine friendly and accessible.